This post might help potential intern students, PhD candidates and postdoctoral fellows, who would like to join the Topological Data Analysis group.

-Due to the high load, new PhD students or postdocs can expect on average 1 hour per week of 1-1 time to discuss their research, sometimes with co-supervisors or other colleagues, because I also teach big classes of undergraduates and have important administrative commitments.
+Since the quality is more important than quantity, new members of the group across all levels will be more rigorously selected.
+Everyone can expect on average 1 hour per week of 1-1 time to discuss their research, sometimes with co-supervisors or other colleagues, because I also teach big classes of undergraduates and have important administrative commitments.

 Short term project students or interns can expect maximum 1 hour (a half-hour on average) per week of 1-1 time.
 These students may more frequently talk to a postdoc or a good PhD student.
 Collaborative projects are often discussed at the weekly group seminar or in smaller groups.

 Everything is possible and highly motivated students, who make regular substantial progress and can present their results in a clear concise form, may naturally get more attention (hence more time for discussions) and recognition for genuine enthusiasm and hard work.
 Once I’ve talked to a 3rd year undergraduate for nearly 4 hours, because the project was important.

 So Stage 1 is your own evaluation of your skills and motivations.
 You have passed this stage if

 - you are motivated to work with other people and learn new topics;